tsertkov/m9-generator/README.md

 ## Developing m9-generator

+Use `npm version` command to publish new version of npm package and push new git tag to remote.

+TDB
 - src/ and dist/ directories
 - embedded docs site
 - npm link
-- publishing new package version